 76 Pages Posted: 14 Jan 2019 Last revised: 8 May 2019

 Date Written: January 2, 2019

-We study the vertical integration of insurers and hospitals.
-The welfare effects of vertical integration are ambiguous and depend on a trade-off between a variety of economic forces, including solving double marginalization and improving the use of resources within the firm, but also increasing market power and providing incentives to affect rivals' costs.
-To study the effects of vertical integration, we develop a model of health markets and show that vertically integrated firms have incentives to increase negotiated hospital prices to rivals in order to steer demand to their integrated partners.
-We estimate the model using administrative data on plan choices and hospital admissions from the Chilean private health market, where vertically integrated systems account for almost half of the market.
-Using our structural estimates, we find that banning vertical integration increases total welfare.
+The welfare effects of vertical integration are ambiguous.
+Cost efficiencies and the elimination of double marginalization may offset increases in market power and incentives to raise rivals' costs.
+To study the effects of vertical integration between insurers and hospitals, we develop a model of bargaining and competition.
+Integrated firms have incentives to increase hospital prices to rivals to steer demand to integrated partners.
+We estimate the model using administrative data on claims and plans from Chile, where vertically integrated hospitals account for half of all admissions.
+Our estimates imply that steering incentives are significant and that vertical integration decreases welfare.

 Keywords: health market, vertical integration, insurance competition, hospital competition, bargaining